 The wildfire danger rating in the Lac La Biche Forest Area is now MODERATE.

-- b) have a responsible person in attendance to keep fire under control at all times and extinguish before leaving;
+A campfire should never be left unattended, and there should always be a responsible person in attendance to keep fire under control at all times and fully extinguish it before leaving.

 If you are operating an off-highway vehicle, remember to stop often and check hotspots.
 Exhaust systems can heat up in excess of 204 degrees, hot enough to fry an egg and start a wildfire.